mckinniburgh/gc-phys-comp/IntroPhysCompArduino.md

 +[Makerspace at U.Va](http://scholarslab.org/makerspace/) acts as an educational outreach environment that offers workshops, drop-in hours, and consultations designed to connect students with resources.

-Antecedents to the university makerspace:
+Antecedents to the university maker space:

 [hackerspace](http://hackerspaces.org/): the maker space’s more programming-focused counterpart (or predecessor, depending on how you view it)